anneta-kampouridou/CoffeeShop-Sales/README.md

 ## Main outcomes of the analysis:
 -All stores show consistent growth, with June revenues peaking around €55,000–€57,000.
 -Sales are highest between 8–10 AM across all locations.
--Coffee leads overall, with Barista Espresso and Brewed Chai Tea as top performers.
+-Coffee leads overall, with Barista Espresso as top performen in the Hell's Kitchen and Lower Manhattan stores and Brewed Chai Tea in the Astoria store.
 -Monday is the busiest day for Lower Manhattan store.

 ## Tools Used: